-The crane jib radii shall be stated in the Certificate, form 5.1.2.
-In case of a variable jib radius, the radius shall be also marked on the crane.
+The crane jib radii shall be stated in the Certificate of Test and Thorough Examination of Lifting Appliances (Form 5.1.2).

 After the proof load has been hoisted, it shall be swung to the extreme positions in both directions by slewing the derrick or the crane and or by moving the crane (hoist, crab).